FAQs

 • As stated above you must be present for a live auction of a Los Angeles County Probate property held on-site at the property since bidding is done orally at the time and place of the auction.

-Do you cooperate with outside real estate agents?
+Do you cooperate with Buyer's real estate agents?

 • Check the terms and conditions as it varies by property.
-In many cases, there is a commission offered to qualified buyer's agents.
+In many cases, we do cooperate with qualified buyer's agents.
 If it is a live auction at the property the buyer's agent must accompany the buyer in person to qualify for the selling commission.

 Does my agent need to register with the auctioneer?